aaronkaplan/intelmq/docs/proposal.md

 | my-bot-2  | scheduled   | 1 * * * *                      | false        | running (unstable) | no              | invalid      |

 Also intelmqctl should print the last 10 log lines from the log of this bot.

+XXX think about an output format which is easy to parse for other systems.
+Human readable tables are not.

 ## intelmqctl enable action